e-astapkovich/e-astapkovich/README.md

 ### Hi there :wave:

-I'm Eugene, yet another fullstack web developer =)
+I'm Eugene, fullstack web developer =)

 ### My skills :muscle:
 Here are some of the major technologies I use or have worked on in the past: